 - Informed consent may only be obtained from subjects who have the legal and mental capacity to give consent.
-For subjects without that capacity, permission must be obtained from a legal guardian or a legally authorized representative. - The informed consent process provides the prospective subject (or legally authorized representative) with sufficient opportunity to read the consent document, if applicable. - The informed consent process shall be sought under circumstances that provide the subject (or legally authorized representative) with sufficient opportunity to consider whether or not to participate. - The informed consent process shall be sought under circumstances that minimize the possibility of coercion or undue influence. - The informed consent information must be presented in language that is understandable to the subject (or legally authorized representative).
-To the extent possible, the language should be understandable by a person who is educated to eighth-grade level and layman's terms shall be used in the description of the research.
+For subjects without that capacity, permission must be obtained from a legal guardian with appropriate authority to make decisions regarding the activities called for in the research or a LAR. - The informed consent process provides the prospective subject LAR/guardian with sufficient opportunity to read the consent document, if applicable. - The informed consent process shall be sought under circumstances that provide the subject (or LAR) with sufficient opportunity to consider whether or not to participate. - The informed consent process shall be sought under circumstances that minimize the possibility of coercion or undue influence. - The informed consent information must be presented in language that is understandable to the subject or LAR.
+To the extent possible, the language should be understandable by a person who is educated at an eighth-grade level and layman's terms shall be used in the description of the research.
+The IRB may require or allow different readability standards based upon the characteristics of the target subject population. - For subjects with limited fluency in the English language, informed consent must be obtained in a language that is understandable to the subject or the subject's

-- For subjects with limited fluency in the English language, informed consent must be obtained in a language that is understandable to the subject (or the subject's legally authorized representative).
-In accordance with this policy, the IRB requires that informed consent discussions include a reliable interpreter when the prospective subject does not understand the language of the person who is obtaining consent. - The informed consent process may not include any exculpatory language through which the subject is made to waive, or appear to waive any of the subject's legal rights or through which the investigators, the sponsor, the organization where research activities take place, or medical school employees or agents are released from liability for negligence, or appear to be so released. - The investigator is responsible for ensuring that each prospective subject is adequately informed about all aspects of the research and understands the information provided.
+LAR.
+The IRB requires that informed consent discussions include a reliable interpreter when the prospective subject does not understand the language of the person who is obtaining consent.

+- The informed consent process may not include any exculpatory language through which the subject is made to waive, or appear to waive any of the subject's legal rights or through which the investigators, the sponsor, the organization where research activities take place, or medical school employees or agents are released from liability for negligence, or appear to be so released. - The investigator is responsible for ensuring that each prospective subject is adequately informed about all aspects of the research and understands the information provided.

-11.4 Determining a Potential Adult Subject's Ability to Consent to Research
+Determining a Potential Adult Subject's Ability to Consent to Research